Many system administrators often need to find out what software is installed on remote computers over the network in their daily work.

 Next, we can click on a necessary computer (1), then select the "Installed Software" item (2) in the "Software" section of the tree in the lower left part.
 A complete list of installed software will be displayed in the window on the right.

 You can export the installed program data to a report, create a report on a single program or on all programs installed on all computers, run a query on a specific program installed, or organize accounting for software and licenses used, i.e. perform the SAM (Software Asset Management) audit.
+The program supports the software name/title normalization (using the program title masks).

 The program also supports tons of other useful features like tracking changes in hardware and software, PC diagnostics, and sending notifications on changes and found problems (like bad SMART parameters or high temperature in HDDs).